pivotal/docs-tap/scst-scan/offline-airgap.md

-# Offline and Air Gapped Environments
+# Offline and air gapped environments

-The `grype` cli will attempt to perform two over the internet calls: one to check for newer versions of the cli and another to automatically update the vulnerability database before scanning.
+The `grype` CLI attempts to perform two over the Internet calls: one to verify for newer versions of the CLI and another to automatically update the vulnerability database before scanning.

-Both of these external calls will need to be disabled.
-In addition, for the `grype` cli to function in an offline/air gap environment, the vulnerability database will need to be hosted within the environment.
-The `grype` cli will need to be configured with the internal url.
+You must deactivate both of these external calls.
+In addition, for the `grype` CLI to function in an offline or air gapped environment, the vulnerability database must be hosted within the environment.
+You must configure the `grype` CLI with the internal URL.

-The `grype` cli accepts environment variables to satisfy these needs.
+The `grype` URL accepts environment variables to satisfy these needs.

-Refer to the (Anchore Grype README)[https://github.com/anchore/grype#offline-and-air-gapped-environments] for instructions on how to setup an offline vulnerability database.
+For information on setting up an offline vulnerability database, see the (Anchore Grype README)[https://github.com/anchore/grype#offline-and-air-gapped-environments] in Github.

-To update the existing ScanTemplates that invoke the `grype` cli, the `kapp` installed `PackageInstall` objects will need to be paused before editing and then unpaused after.
-(Otherwise, Kubernetes will overwrite the edits.)
+To update the existing ScanTemplates that call the `grype` CLI, you must pause the `kapp` installed `PackageInstall` before editing and then unpause after.
+Otherwise, Kubernetes overwrites the edits.

 1. Pause the top-level `PackageInstall/tap` object by running: